The Main Causes of Semi Truck Accidents

-At Chaikin, Sherman, Cammarata & Siegel, P.C., we have years of experience representing truck accident victims.
-We know what to do to get you the compensation you deserve.
+At Chaikin, Sherman, Cammarata & Siegel, P.C., our truck accident lawyers have years of experience representing accident victims.
+We know what to do in truck accident cases to get you the compensation you deserve.
 Contact us today for a free consultation.

 Another leading cause of truck crashes is speeding.
-Truckers may feel pressure to drive faster to make up time, but this can be dangerous.
-When large trucks are involved in accidents, they often cause serious damage and serious injuries because of their size and weight.
+Truckers may feel pressure to drive faster than posted speed limits to make up time, but this can be dangerous.
+When large trucks are involved in accidents, they often cause severe damage to passenger cars and severe injuries because of their size and weight.

 Driving Under the Influence of Drugs or Alcohol

 Driving under the influence of drugs or alcohol is one of the most dangerous things a trucker can do.
-It is illegal and can also lead to impaired judgment and reflexes, increasing the risk of an accident.
+It is illegal and can impair judgment and reflexes, increasing the risk of an accident.
 Commercial truck drivers who drive under a substance’s influence impair their ability to drive safely.

 Another cause of truck accidents is inadequate training.
-Some truckers may not have received proper training on operating their vehicle, which can lead to accidents.
-It’s important for truckers to receive adequate training before they get behind the wheel of a semi-truck.
+Some truck drivers may not have received proper training on operating their trucks, which can lead to trucking accidents.
+Truckers must receive adequate training before they get behind the wheel of a semi-truck.

 Inexperience is another cause of truck accidents.
-Some drivers may be new to the industry and not have enough experience driving tractor-trailers.
+Some commercially licensed drivers may be new to the industry and need more experience driving tractor-trailers.
 This can lead to mistakes on the road and, sometimes, a catastrophic accident.
 According to an NHTSA study, inexperienced drivers are involved in twice as many truck-involved crashes as those with more experience.